google-research/uda/README.md

 you can set AUG_COPY to a smaller number.
 For example, setting *aug_copy* to 30 and 10 will leads to an accuracy of 94.30 and 93.64 respectively on CIFAR-10.

-Alternatively, you can generate the augmented examples by running
+Alternatively, you can generate the augmented examples yourself by running

 ```shell
 AUG_COPY=100